syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Pdf-in-Window-Forms.md

 # Convert Word document to PDF in Windows Forms

-Syncfusion Essential DocIO is a [.NET Word library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) used to create, read, edit, and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
+Syncfusion DocIO is a [.NET Word library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) used to create, read, edit, and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
 Using this library, you can **convert a Word document to PDF in Windows Forms**.

 ## Steps to convert Word document to PDF in Windows Forms: